nifadyev/tough-dev-school-system-analysis/README.md

 Homework for "System Analysis" course by Tough Dev School.

-Each folder is prefixed by class number and contains `Draw.io` flowcharts and `Markdown` file with system requirements.
+Each folder in root directory contains source `DrawIO` diagram and PDF/image representations.
+There is `Markdown` file with decision reasoning for each home task after lessons.

-- 0 homework (before any lesson) - snapshot of knowledge, helps to compare yourself before and after course.
-Mostly unfinished and invalid.
+Progress is tracked by PRs.